The difference you make

-Thanks to the training and equipment you’ve helped to provide, lifeguards were ready to jump into action on 220 beaches throughout the Summer.
+Thanks to the training and equipment you’ve helped to provide, lifeguards were ready to jump into action on over 240 beaches throughout the summer.
 Our aim is to have 260 patrols in place by 2019.

-Flood rescue volunteers deployed 13 times across the UK, working with other search and rescue organisations to help 411 people in flooded homes, vehicles and workplaces.
+Flood rescue volunteers deployed 13 times across the UK in 2015, working with other search and rescue organisations to help 411 people in flooded homes, vehicles and workplaces.

 In January, volunteers helped Scottish Hydro restore power to the village of Ballater, Aberdeenshire, by firing a cable-carrying rocket line 60m across the River Dee.

-British and Irish waters are dangerously unpredictable, with more than 200 people still dying in accidents on or near the sea every year.
-In 2015, we went further than ever to change this story.
+British and Irish waters are dangerously unpredictable, with around 190 people still dying in accidents on or near the sea every year.
+In 2016, we went further than ever to change this story.

 Swim Safe expanded to three additional locations, giving 5,688 children free practical training to boost their confidence in open water.